Mithra Temple of Maragheh

 The Mithra Temple of Maragheh, also referred to as Mithra Temple of Verjuy or simply Mehr Temple, is a mysterious underground place of worship of the Indo-Iranian god Mitra (Avesta: Mithra; Skt: Mitra; Pahlavi: Mihr; NPer: Mihr/Mehr), dating back thousands of years, near the northwestern Iranian city of Maragheh.
-It is located 6 km south of Maragheh city in the village of Varjuvy, East Azerbaijan province, and is one of the oldest surviving Mithraic temples in Iran.
+It is located 6 km south of Maragheh city in the village of Varjavi, East Azerbaijan province, and is one of the oldest surviving Mithraic temples in Iran.

 History

 The first archaeologist to describe this site was Parviz Varjavand in the early 1970s.